exarobibliologist/geek-code/README.md

 Special characters
 ------

-A few special characters allow for the (ultimately wrong but practically useful) notion that geeks can seldom be strictly quantified.
+A few special characters allow for the notion that geeks can be strictly quantified (ultimately wrong but practically useful).

 |			|			|				|
 |:---		|	:---:	|	:---		|